huggingface/hub-docs/docs/hub/datasets-manual-configuration.md

 This guide will show you how to configure a custom structure for your dataset repository.

 A dataset with a supported structure and [file formats](./datasets-adding#file-formats) automatically has a Dataset Viewer on its dataset page on the Hub.
-You can use YAML to define the splits, configurations and builder parameters that are used by the Viewer.
+You can use YAML to define the splits, subsets and builder parameters that are used by the Viewer.

-It is also possible to define multiple configurations for the same dataset (e.g. if the dataset has various independent files).
+It is also possible to define multiple subsets (also called "configurations") for the same dataset (e.g. if the dataset has various independent files).

 ## Splits